cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Getting up and running

-We'll run our applications along with Elastic Stack in Docker containers, as illustrated below:
+We'll run our applications along with Elastic Stack in [Docker][docker] containers, as illustrated below:

-![Elastic Stack][img.elastic-stack-docker]
+![Docker containers][img.elastic-stack-docker]

-As we have multiple containers, we'll use Docker Compose to manage them.
+As we have multiple containers, we'll use [Docker Compose][docker-compose] to manage them.
 With Compose, we use a `docker-compose.yml` file to configure our application’s services.
 Then, with a single command, we create and start all the services from our configuration.

 Have a look at how the services are defined and configured in the [`docker-compose.yml`][repo.docker-compose.yml].
 It's pretty standard stuff.
-What's important to highlight is the fact that labels have been added to the services.
+What's important to highlight is the fact that _labels_ have been added to some services.
 Labels are simply metadata that only have meaning for who's using them.
 The following labels have been defined:

 - `collect_logs_with_filebeat`: When set to `true`, indicates that Filebeat should collect the logs produced by the Docker container.

 - `decode_log_event_to_json_object`: Filebeat collects and stores the log event as a string in the `message` property of a JSON document.
 If the events are logged as JSON (which is the case when using the appenders defined above), the value of this label can be set to `true` to indicate that Filebeat should decode the JSON string stored in the `message` property to a JSON object.

 Both post and comment services will produce logs to the standard output (`stdout`).
 By default, Docker captures the standard output (and standard error) of all your containers, and writes them in files using the JSON format, using the `json-file` driver.
-The logs are then stored in files in the `/var/lib/docker/containers` directory.
-Each log file contains information about only one container.
+The logs files are stored in the `/var/lib/docker/containers` directory and each log file contains information about only one container.

+When applications run on containers, they become moving targets to the monitoring system.
+So we'll use the [autodiscover][filebeat.autodiscover] feature from Filebeat, which allows it to track the containers and adapt settings as changes happen.
+By defining configuration templates, the autodiscover subsystem can monitor services as they start running.

 In the [`filebeat.docker.yml`][repo.filebeat.docker.yml] file, Filebeat is configured to:
 - Autodiscover the Docker containers that have the label `collect_logs_with_filebeat` set to `true`
-- Collect logs from the Docker containers that have been discovered
+- Collect logs from the containers that have been discovered
 - Decode the `message` field to a JSON object when the log event was produced by a container that have the label `decode_log_event_to_json_object` set to `true`
 - Send the log events to Logstash which runs on the port `5044`